 A 10-year plan for a massive upgrade

-The Dubai government selected Bechtel to upgrade and expand the Dubai International Airport.
-The 10-year plan called for a massive and widely varied set of components, including a satellite concourse with 28 gates, 42 loading bridges, and 221 check-in counters (1.3 million square feet [120,770 square meters] in all; duty-free and specialty shops; a 100-room, five-star luxury hotel; conference, business service, and entertainment centers; and restaurants.
+The Dubai Government selected Bechtel to upgrade and expand Dubai International Airport.
+The ten-year plan called for a massive and widely varied set of components, including a satellite concourse with 28 gates, 42 loading bridges, and 221 check-in counters —1.3 million square feet (120,770 square meters) in all, duty-free and specialty shops, a 100-room, five-star luxury hotel, conference, business and entertainment centers, and restaurants.

 Bechtel served as designer, project manager, and construction manager for the airport and runway system, terminals, access roadways, parking facilities, and a cargo complex.

-Nearly 13,000 metric tons of steel used to construct the frame of the new concourse.
+Nearly 13,000 metric tons of steel was used to construct the frame of the new concourse.

 The project team also completed: